qu1x/huawei-wmi/debian/README.md

 ## Debian Package

-This package has been tested on Debian Bullseye and can be installed via repository or manual build.
+This package has been tested on Debian Bullseye and Bookworm and can be installed via repository or manual build.

 ### Install via Repository